Sharon Tighe is a graduate of Digital Skills Academy's BSc (Honours) Degree in Digital Technology, Design and Innovation programme.

 Our team worked on a website called ‘Get Your Measure.’
 The purpose of this product was to provide helpful content on drink awareness and to allow users to measure alcohol consumption through an interactive self-test mechanism.
 It was also designed to help users reduce and manage their drinking in an easily accessible manner and promote confidential offline services for people wishing to avail of counselling support.

 My main responsibility was Digital Business and Project Management.
 For our Industry Partner project, for example, I looked after the scheduling & updated the Project Backlog.
 I populated the Sprint tasks and generated Burndown charts.
 All part and parcel of the Agile Project experience and all completely new skills to me.
-Our team were spread out location-wise so I facilitated regular core team meetings, mostly through Google Hangouts & Skype to keep us on track.
-Because of my marketing experience, I also looked after the Marketing Strategy of the project and because of my interest in user behaviour and how people interact with tech, I was responsible for the User Testing Documents.
+Our team were spread out location-wise, so I facilitated regular core team meetings, mostly through Google Hangouts & Skype to keep us on track.
+As I had marketing experience, I also looked after the Marketing Strategy of the project and because of my interest in user behaviour and how people interact with tech, I was responsible for the User Testing Documents.

 I wanted to extend my knowledge of the digital arena and better equip myself in dealing with technical partners in my profession and I achieved these goals.
-I have taught basic coding classes in afterschool projects and encouraged children to learn to code using online apps and ‘The Hour of Code’, but I knew it was an area that I knew very little about before taking this course.
+I have taught basic coding classes in after-school projects, and encouraged children to learn to code using online apps and ‘The Hour of Code’, but I knew it was an area that I knew very little about coding before taking this course.

 I started working with eumom before I finished my degree, the course certainly made me better at my job and helped with my career advancement.
 The role that social media and community play in making eumom a success is immense, and our community and data is key to everything we do.
 The industry is constantly moving in a more technical direction.
 This makes it important to have a team of members who specialise in many different areas of expertise, not just their own.
 I know that because of this course, I have a more rounded understanding of the digital landscape and of communications systems and this benefits my role and the company.